Muhammad-Owais-Warsi/dodpayments_rust_sdk/README.md

 ## Dodo Payments Rust SDK
-Rust sdk to interact with dodopayments REST API.
+Unofficial rust sdk to interact with dodopayments REST API.

 The REST API documentation can be found on [docs.dodopayments.com](https://docs.dodopayments.com).